 Superfine New York

 Superfine Art Fair was founded to bring down the barriers of the art world.
 The concept was to have transparent prices, affordable pieces and a non-intimidating event that would encourage newcomers to view contemporary art.
-The idea proved so successful that there are now 6 different cities hosting Superfine Art Fair: Miami Beach, Los Angeles, New York, San Francisco, Seattle and Washington.
+The idea proved so successful that there are now 7 different cities hosting Superfine Art Fair: in Miami Beach, Los Angeles, New York, San Francisco, Seattle, Washington and Savannah.
 New York has divided its show into three – (Wo)man, Myth, + Magik – instead of being a 5-day fair, so the experience remains intimate and comfortable for both exhibitors and visitors.
 Superfine New York is an antidote to stuffy art fairs, and the 60 booths of art are both welcoming and budget friendly.
 Pieces of contemporary art can be purchased from $100 upwards and so it’s an ideal place for collectors to start their portfolio.

 Alex Mitow shares his views!